Clusters with Sites

 In a cluster with a production site and a disaster recovery site, you can make either site the prime site, but we recommend you to make the production site the prime site due to the following considerations (assuming a setup with equal numbers of realms on each site):

-Prime site
+Prime site | Effect |

+production site | If the disaster recovery site fails, the production site continues to provide 50% of the available realms in the cluster.
+Since the production site is the prime site, it gets an additional vote, so the cluster can continue to run.
 If the production site fails, the disaster recovery site cannot take over automatically, since it cannot achieve the quorum of 51%.
-This situation requires manual intervention to set the disaster recovery site to be the prime site, so that the cluster can be restarted on the disaster recovery machine.
+This situation requires manual intervention to set the disaster recovery site to be the prime site, so that the cluster can be restarted on the disaster recovery machine. |

+disaster recovery site | The idea behind setting the disaster recovery site to be the prime site is that if the production site fails, the disaster recovery site can achieve quorum and immediately take over from the production site.
 This may appear at first to be a good setup, but has a big disadvantage: If the production site is not the prime site, a failure on the disaster recovery site would cause the production site to halt, since the production site by itself cannot achieve a quorum of 51%.
-This is clearly not what a disaster recovery setup is intended for - a failure in the recovery machine shouldn't halt the production machine.
+This is clearly not what a disaster recovery setup is intended for - a failure in the recovery machine shouldn't halt the production machine. |

 How sites determine if a cluster can form